-Navigating the future of work
+Navigating the future of work has been added to your bookmarks.

 The future of work holds myriad possibilities for change.
 In order to adapt, we need to zoom out and understand the interconnections among evolving technology, demographics, and power dynamics.
 Are you prepared?